clj-pdf/clj-pdf/README.md

 ## Usage

 `write-doc` will produce a PDF given a vector which defines the document and write it to out which can be either a string, in which case it's treated as a file name, or an output stream.
-The document format is as follows:

 `stream-doc` takes input and output streams, then sequentially reads and appends the forms from the input stream to the output stream.
 NOTE: using the :pages option will cause the complete document to reside in memory as it will need to be post processed.

+## Document Format

 ### Metadata